Safety and health in the workplace

 Crimes against occupational safety and health

-An employer or a representative of the employer may be held liable for a criminal offence related to occupational safety and health if they, either intentionally of negligently,
+An employer or an employer’s representative may be found guilty of an occupational safety and health offence if they, either intentionally of negligently,

 - violate occupational safety and health regulations

-- failing to supervise compliance with the occupational safety and health regulations
+- they fail to ensure that everyone at the workplace complies with the occupational safety and health regulations

 Division of occupational safety and health responsibility in different levels of management